-6.5.
-Responsibility in the information to BCA in the case of penalty
+5.5.
+Responsibility in the information to BCA in the case of penalty or fine

 If once the vehicle has been sold in BCA, the vendor receives the notification of a penalty or the start of a disciplinary proceeding, it shall be the vendor's responsibility to notify this to BCA so that the latter can carry out the processes focused on communicating the data of the driver and/or the new owner to the competent Organization.